MOZGIII/port-map-operator/README.md

 If everything works, you (or anyone in the internet) should be able to reach the service via the IP and the port of the service.
 In the example above - the service will be available at `1.2.3.4:1234`.

+## Caveats

+### Mapping ports lower than 1024

+When trying to map ports in the range 0-1024, you may find that the mapping does not work.
+This is a security measure taken by the PCP servers to prevent abuse.
+You should be able to tune your PCP server (router) to allow port maps in the 0-1024 for your Kubernetes nodes if you really want to.
+See the documentation on your PCP server / router for more info.